popkhadzeg/git-one/README.md

-Rainbow colors
+Rainbow colors:

-green
+- green
-blue
+- blue
-black
+- black
-blue
+- blue

 This is my colors